Is it time to do something different?

 Marriage counselling helps couples more truthfully know themselves and each other.
 This leads to a better understanding of how their inner selves are affecting their day-to-day, outer lives.

 Marriage counselling offers a space in which difficult feelings can be explored between the couple without judgment or blame.
-Marriage counselling’s role is to provide a safe and informed place in which a couple can become clear about what is happening between them, allowing them to make healthy choices.
+A marriage counsellor’s role is to provide a safe and informed place in which a couple can become clear about what is happening between them, allowing them to make healthy choices.
 Therefore, couples can move on and make decisions with greater clarity and understanding.

 Power of Change Counselling & Coaching’s aim is to provide safe, supportive and confidential marriage counselling in a peaceful setting allowing you to explore who you have been, who you are and who you may want to be.